BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

 ## Export tools

-The scope of the export tools is limited to communicating with the TMS source-of truth.
+The scope of the export tools is limited to communicating with the TMS source-of-truth.
 They consist of a Node script that uses the TMS API to generate a CSV file corresponding to the data available in TMS.
 Node was chosen because of its simplicity, widespread support and robust community.
 The export script can be run from a Seneca microservice, which exposes the state of the export process to a local API for display in the dashboard microservice.

 ## Data model